YellPika/YellPika.github.io/_posts/2013-12-10-improving-monadic-regions.md

 {% endhighlight %}

 `escape` also increments the reference count for `resource`, but it will be decremented when the parent scope exits instead.
-There's a small problem with
-this: what if we have multiple nested scopes?
+But what if we have multiple nested scopes?
 Which scope does it escape to?
 How do we ensure that the reference count is decremented when the correct scope exits?

 Allowing resources to escape through arbitrarily nested scopes would require type level lists, and therefore `UndecidableInstances` to search them.
 Let's